“What I love is being a part of the brotherhood that is Central College football. I’m lucky to be part of that group.”

-Minor: Business Management
+Majors: Economics and Business Management

-Scholarships: Presidential, Trustee, Oliver Moore, Creative Writing Award
+Scholarships: Presidential, Trustee, Journey, Creative Writing Award

 Campus Activities: Football, Student Senate

-Career Goal: Owning and/or Starting a Small Business
+Career Goal: Owning and/or starting a small business

 Blaine Hawkins ’21 knows the history of Central College football.
 He knows about the 31 conference championships, the myriad of playoff appearances and, of course, the 1974 NCAA Division III national title.